PhilipYip1988/python-notebooks/anaconda/windows/install.md

 * black
 * flake8

-These can be run using the Terminal but are more commonly run using an IDE:
+These can be executed on a Python script file using the Terminal but are typically incorporated into an IDE and executed via the IDE:

 <img src='images_install/img_024.png' alt='img_024' width='450'/>